SomeMathew/FlaskTutorial/Tutorial.md

 database.
 Python 3.6+ is assumed in this tutorial.

 ### About Flask
-Flask is a microframework for building web services and applications based on werkzeug.
+Flask is a microframework for building web services and applications based on Werkzeug.
 It provides a lightweight implementation of the necessary API to build simple or complex web services.
 Flask is a non-opinionated framework, it does not impose certain methodologies, libraries or form to build your application.
-There is a large number of libraries available to create more advanced applications and is easily extensible.
+There is a large number of libraries available to create more advanced applications and it is extensible.

 ### Reference
 This tutorial and the reference code can be found [in this repository](https://github.com/SomeMathew/FlaskTutorial).
-Each steps in the tutorial is associated with a Git tag with the finalized code of that section.
+Each steps in the tutorial is associated with a branch with the finalized code of that section.

 ### Setup
 #### Environment
 In order to prevent polluting the global libraries for *pip* it is preferable to setup a [virtual environment (venv)](https://docs.python.org/3.7/library/venv.html) for your project.
 The virtual environment will be created in the root directory of the project `FlaskTutorial/`.

 To create and activate the virtual environment, follow the [Python's venv documentation](https://docs.python.org/3.7/library/venv.html).